 - A person who did not follow a compliance agreement from the last election; OR,

-- A financial agent or candidate in the last election who did not file their campaign financial return on time.
+- A financial agent or candidate in the last election who did not file their campaign financial return on time: the list of noncompliant candidates and financial agents can be found here.

 A member of the Legislative Assembly may leave their seat because they’re charged with or convicted of a crime under Nunavut or Canadian laws.
 This person can be a candidate again only five years after the constituency elects someone else to take their place.